jefrailey/advent_of_code_twenty_twenty/log.md

 Start: 06:50
 Stop: 08:05
 Notes: I found part one fairly straightforward, but I am struggling with part two.
 I suspect the solution is based on the number of decision points and options at each decision point, but I have not yet determined how to correctly combine those.

+11DEC2020
+Start: ~18:00
+Stop: ~19:00
+Notes: I was frustrated and I wrote the times and this note on the 12th, so the times are approximate and the note is a summary from memory.
+I stopped trying to find the solution to Day 10 Part Two mathematically and switched to modeling the adapters as a graph and traversing it.
+This works for the small (eight adapters) sample input but not for the larger (31 adapters) sample input, so I likely have an error somewhere.
+I anticipate that a graph traversal will be prohibitively computationally expensive, but I'd like to at least make it work...

+12DEC2020
+Start: 08:21
+Solution at: 10:07
+Notes: I could not get graph traversal to work in the amount of time I was willing to spend on an implementation that I suspected would not be suitable for large inputs.
+I switched to an dynamic programming algorithm.
+It worked on the small sample input, but not the larger sample input.
+I was fairly that this approach should work, but confused that it did not work.
+I spent a lot of time drawing and writing and verifying small slices of the algorithm.
+Still, nothing.
+Finally, I realized that I was not modeling the entire adapter chain correctly because I was excluding the wall outlet.
+I had initially ignored it because my mental model of the domain only allowed for one path from the wall outlet to the adapters--likely because there's only one path from the adapters to the final device.
+However, that was incorrect.
+Depending on the available adapters, there could be up to three paths from the wall outlet to the rest of the adapters.
+Excluding the wall outlet only changes the number of paths if the set of adapters includes adapters with joltage values of 2 and/or 3, which is why the solution succeed for the small sample but not the large sample.
+Correcting that modeling error by adding the wall outlet to the set of adapters if not already present allowed the algorithm to produce the correct result in all tested cases.

+Things I did well:
+    - Identified that this problem likely required dynamic programming early in my first attempt.
+    - Persevered.
+All told, I spent ~4 hours actively working on this and another ~1 hour thinking about it while doing something else.
+Things I did poorly:
+    - Not acting on my intuition that the solution would require dynamic programming.
+I may have been able to significantly reduce the time spent if I started with a dynamic programming solution.
+In part, I may have shied away from it because they tend to involve a lot of index tracking, which is something I do not feel I do well.
+    - Modeling the system.
+Excluding the wall outlet is one.
+Thinking about the relations between adapters as a tree was another.
+Incorrectly considering it a tree instead of a more generic graph is likely what led me to spend so much time looking for a "pure" mathematical approach involving permutations.
+    - Tracking indices.